Master of Public Leadership and Policy (8633)

 Students are required to complete 24 UOC of the following courses:

 |Elective Courses||Semester 1 - 2021||Semester 2 - 2021|

 |Cross Cultural Management||Not Offered||Distance Mode|

-|Strategic Communication||Distance Mode||Not Offered|
+|Strategic Communication||Not Offered||Not Offered|

-|Global Justice||Not Offered||Not Offered|
+|Global Justice and World Politics||Not Offered||Not Offered|